Weakly Chained Spaces: Introduction

-It would be interesting to know whether every metrizable weakly chained compact metric space is the boundary of a proper, geodesically complete CAT(0) space.
-Since solenoids are not weakly chained (Example \ref{solenoid}), it follows that they cannot be boundaries of such spaces.
-But for example suspensions of Cantor sets occur as boundaries of products of trees and the real line (\cite{BH}), which are proper, geodesically complete CAT(0) spaces.
-More strongly, Conner-Mihalik-Tschantz (\cite{CMT}) and Croke-Kleiner (unpublished, attributed in \cite{CMT}) established the existence of boundaries of proper, geodesically complete CAT(0) spaces that are not path connected.
-One of these examples is the well-known Croke-Kleiner example that established the non-uniqueness of boundaries of CAT(0) groups (\cite{CK}).

-We do not know whether Theorem \ref{CAT} is true with a weakened hypothesis of almost geodesically complete, or simply assuming co-compactness.
-If even the latter is true this would prove that every CAT(0) group is semistable at infinity, completely solving the above-mentioned open problem.
-Note that every finitely presented groups acts on a geodesically complete geodesic space, namely the standard combinatorial 2-complex associated with the Cayley graph of the group (see Lemma 8.9, Chapter 1 (\cite{BH})).
-CAT(0) spaces that are homology manifolds (e.g. Hadamard manifolds) must be geodesically complete (\cite{BH}, Proposition 5.12 and footnote).

-For \textit{topological }spaces one can do the following.
 Every metrizable (more generally completely regular) topological space has a unique finest uniform structure compatible with its topology, called the \textit{fine uniformity. }This result springs out of some category theory in \cite{I}, but we give a more concrete statement and proof for the metrizable case in Proposition \ref{fine}.
 As is stated in \cite{I}, but as also immediately follows from Proposition \ref{fine}, if topological spaces have the fine uniformity, then maps between them are continuous if and only if they are uniformly continuous.

-We will say that a topological space $X$ is \textquotedblleft weakly chained\textquotedblright\ if $X$ is metrizable and weakly chained with the fine uniformity.
-The UU-cover and uniform fundamental group are the (now topological!) invariants with the same names associated with the fine uniformity, and all of the above theorems have appropriate analogs for topological spaces, with \textquotedblleft continuous\textquotedblright \ replacing \textquotedblleft uniformly continuous\textquotedblright.
-The only issue to be clarified is that if $X$ is a weakly chained topological space then $\widetilde{X}$ has the fine uniformity, which is shown in Proposition \ref{wf}.
-No doubt there are results for more general topological spaces (e.g. completely regular), but our primary interest at this point metrizable spaces.
+We call a topological space $X$ \textit{weakly chained} if $X$ with the fine uniformity is weakly chained.
+We will use the same terms (\textit{UU-cover} and \textit{uniform fundamental group}) to describe, for a weakly chained topological space, the (now topological!) invariants with the same names associated with the fine uniformity.